Meet our team

 Luci Herrera-Set

-Luci (she/her) is currently a senior at Carlmont High School and planning on attending Northeastern University this coming fall where she plans to major in psychology and human services.
-Luci is incredibly passionate about mental health awareness and strongly believes and wants to promote a good relationship between social media and mental health, especially for the younger generations who are becoming more involved in social media platforms.
+Luci (she/her) is currently a freshman at Northeastern University studying Political Science and Human Services.
+Luci is incredibly passionate about mental health awareness and wants to promote a good relationship between social media and mental health, especially for the younger generations who are becoming more involved in social media platforms.
 She has seen firsthand the possible negative effects of social media and believes it’s important to spread positivity throughout these platforms.

 • Katy Zhen